This DIY-Friendly Storage Unit (for Less Than $200) Tops Our List of Best TV Stands

 What we like:

 - Preorder only; ships in 2 to 3 weeks

 Why we chose it: An extra-long shelving unit designed with TVs in mind.

 There’s plenty of room atop this 84-inch-long media console for a TV and then some.
-You can stack books, elegantly place a collection of vases, and more beside your entertaining needs, such as a sound bar.
+You can stack books or elegantly place a collection of vases.
 Underneath, fit all the goods you don’t want on display with the three shelves behind six cabinet doors, accessible via brass knobs.
 Contrasting finishes of acacia and parawood provide a statement maker for your living room, drawing attention away from the tech.
-And while it is pricey—nearly $2,000—it is made from solid wood and is one of the largest offerings on our list.
+And while it is pricey—nearly $2,000—it’s made from solid wood and is one of the largest offerings on our list.
 Plus shoppers are obsessed.
 “So well made and heavy.
 The color is beautiful and would complement almost any other wood furniture,” one reviewer comments.
 “The cabinets offer a lot of storage space with cutouts for media cables and soft-close doors.”
 Another simply summarizes: “It is beautiful.”

 The One for Your First Apartment: Mustard The Lowdown

 Dimensions: 28.3-by-39.4-by-15.7 inches | Weight capacity: Up to 60 pounds | Material: Metal